 The customer was a supplier to major UK clothing retailer Marks & Spencer, who stipulate that all fasteners and attachments must be tested to failure.

-The strength of the joint/bow was critical to ensure that it met design tolerance and safety levels, particularly in baby clothing.
-A motorised test unit with a test speed was defined at 200mm/min as the system needed to be simple to use in a production environment and provide consistent results.
+The strength of the joint/button was critical to ensure that it met design tolerance and safety levels, particularly in baby clothing.
+A motorised unit with a test speed was defined at 200mm/min as the system needed to be simple to use in a production environment and provide consistent results.

-The lingerie material was clamped in a 'Double Action Vice Grip' with 50mm wide faces coated with non-slip rubber to enhance gripping strength.
+The cloth material was clamped in a 'Double Action Vice Grip' with 50mm wide faces coated with non-slip rubber to enhance gripping strength.